truefoundry/cognita/README.md

     -   `cognita-backend` - Used to start the FastAPI backend server for Cognita.
     -   `cognita-frontend` - Used to start the frontend for Cognita.
 -   Once the services are up, you can access the infinity server at `http://localhost:7997`, qdrant server at `http://localhost:6333`, the backend at `http://localhost:8000` and frontend at `http://localhost:5001`.
--   Backend uses `local.metadata.yaml` file for configuration.
-You can modify it as per your needs.
-The file is used to setup collection name, different data source path, and embedder configurations.
-Before starting of backend an indexer job is run to index the data sources mentioned in `local.metadata.yaml` file.

-:warning: **Note**: Currently UI supports only QnA and not the data source and collection creation.
-These have to be done via `local.metadata.yaml` only.
-Post that restart the docker-compose services.
-The work is in progress to bring that facility via UI as well and make the experience seamless.

 ## Cognita from source

-You can play around with the code locally using the python [script](#rocket-quickstart-running-cognita-locally) or using the UI component that ships with the code.

 ### :snake: Installing Python and Setting Up a Virtual Environment